kiwi2kiwi/Hebbian/README.md

 Also haven't decided if the random distribution of neurons in a sphere between input and output should be kept or if a preexisting rough neuron structure is essential for the ability to learn on a certain dataset.

 What's currently implemented:
-- Visualized in Matplotlib for easy debugging
+- Visualized in Matplotlib for easy debugging.
+- There's a picture folder where for each tick a picture is taken.
+Active neurons and axons in red.
+If a new Axon is grown or it's threshold is lowered it blinks in green.
+Unfortunately the green is not easily visible.
+Everything else is grey.
 - Unsupervised
 - Input from scikit 8 x 8 MNIST
 - There are Neurons and their Axons
+- The simulation is run in ticks
 Neurons:
   - Processing neurons are scattered randomly in a distribution between output (Interactive) and input (Perceptive) neurons
   - has connections to other neurons (Axons)